Bethlehem Birth Injury Lawyer

 How much does it cost to hire a birth injury lawyer on a contingency fee?

-For most families, a birth injury lawsuit would be financially impossible without a specific fee arrangement known as a "contingency fee."
-A contingency fee means that you do not pay any upfront costs or legal fees unless our lawyer wins your case.
+For most families, a birth injury lawsuit would be financially impossible without a specific fee arrangement known as a “contingency fee.”
+Most birth injury attorneys work on a contingency fee basis, meaning you do not pay any upfront costs or legal fees unless our lawyer wins your case.
 If our lawyers are successful, they will then take a pre-agreed-upon percentage of the final settlement or court award.
 This percentage of the total recovery can vary.
 This fee structure allows families to pursue justice without the added burden of financial risk, as the law firm absorbs the costs of the case, including expert fees, court costs, and investigation expenses.
 If the case is unsuccessful, you owe your lawyer nothing.

 Practice Areas